Professional-Scala/wiley-professional-scala/README.md

 ## Chapters 5 and 8

-These chapter use Maven instead of SBT.
-The Maven specific details are covered here.
+These chapters use Maven instead of SBT.

 This project contains two Maven modules corresponding to chapters 5 and 8